-A fully franked final dividend of 8 cents per share was declared and paid during the year for the year ended 30 June 2020.
-No dividend has been declared or paid for the year ended 30 June 2021 as yet.
+A fully franked dividend was declared and paid during the year for the year ended 30 June 2019.
+The Board had declared that a 4 cent Fully Franked Dividend will be paid in the 2021 financial year for the year ended 30 June 2020.